 JobKeeper payments on public holidays during a JobKeeper enabling stand down

 Employers who have employees on a JobKeeper enabling stand down during the Christmas and New Year Period, still need to include public holiday pay when calculating an employee’s usual pay.
 This is only if the employee:

 - would normally have worked on the public holiday as if the JobKeeper enabling stand down direction had not been given, or

 - would have been entitled to time off without loss of pay.

 If you would like help with respect to employment law, please contact one of our experienced lawyers by clicking here to submit an online enquiry form, calling us on 1300 QUINNS or alternatively, +61 2 9223 9166 to arrange a teleconference or appointment.
 We can draft an employment contract for you or provide you with a template.

-You can also order a free copy of our eBook on employment and contracting in Australia by clicking here.
+For more information, download a FREE copy of our eBook on employment and contracting in Australia.